rhodes351/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
 courses:
-- Course: PhD in sociology
+- course: PhD in Sociology
-  instituion: The Ohio State University
+  institution: Ohio State University
   year: 2023
-- Course: MA in sociology
+- course: MA in Sociology
-  institution: The Ohio State University
+  institution: Ohio State University
   year: 2020
-- Course: BA in sociology | BA in economics
+- course: BA in Sociology | BA in Economics
   institution: Hobart and William Smith Colleges
   year: 2018